 - Zendesk Source

 Your users’ email messages are received in and sent from Microsoft Exchange mailboxes.
-When you have the required privileges, you can add an Exchange Enterprise source to your Coveo Cloud V2 organization to make the content of Exchange Online or on-premises Exchange mailboxes searchable (messages, conversations, contacts, attachments, and archives).
+Members of the Administrators and Content Managers built-in groups can add an Exchange Enterprise source to a Coveo Cloud organization to make the content of Exchange Online or on-premises Exchange mailboxes searchable (messages, conversations, contacts, attachments, and archives).
 When you select the Determined by source permissions content security option, each user can see and search their content only (see Secured).
 The source starts a refresh every 30 minutes to retrieve content changes (additions, modifications, or deletions) so that they become searchable shortly after.

 |Exchange version||2010, 2013, 2016, and Online||(For Exchange Online only) Following available Exchange Online releases|